-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS AND MANAGEMENT
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL

+OWNERS AND MANAGEMENT

-The tables below sets forth information with respect to the beneficial ownership of our Super Voting Shares and Subordinate Voting Shares as of October 15, 2021, by:
+The tables below sets forth information with respect to the beneficial ownership of our Super Voting Shares and Subordinate Voting Shares as of July 30, 2021, by:

-- each person or entity known by us to own beneficially more than 5% of our outstanding Subordinate Voting Shares; - · each of our directors and executive officers individually; and - all of our executive officers and directors as a group.
+- each person or entity known by us to own beneficially more than 5% of our outstanding Subordinate Voting Shares; - each of our directors and executive officers individually; and - all of our executive officers and directors as a group.

 The Super Voting Shares carry 1,000 votes per share.
 The Subordinate Voting Shares carry 1 vote per share.
-As of October 15, 2021, the Subordinate Voting Shares represented approximately 32.6% of the voting power of our outstanding voting securities and approximately 59.7% of the voting power of our voting securities on a fully diluted basis, and the Super Voting Shares represented approximately 67.4% of the voting power of our outstanding voting securities and approximately 40.3% of the voting power of our voting securities on a fully diluted basis.
-Fully diluted calculations take into account Subordinate Voting Shares issuable upon the conversion of outstanding debentures, the redemption of Class B Common Shares of our subsidiary, Indus Holding Company, and the exercise of outstanding warrants and options and Subordinate Voting Shares subject to unvested restricted stock units.
+As of July 30, 2021, the Subordinate Voting Shares represented approximately 28.1% of the voting power of our outstanding voting securities and approximately 57.4% of the voting power of our voting securities on a fully diluted basis, and the Super Voting Shares represented approximately 71.9% of the voting power of our outstanding voting securities and the Super Voting Shares represented approximately 42.6% of the voting power of our voting securities on a fully diluted basis.
+Fully diluted calculations take into account Subordinate Voing Shares issuable upon the conversion of outstanding debentures, the redemption of Class B Common Shares of our subsidiary, Indus Holding Company, and the exercise of outstanding warrants and options and Subordinate Voting Shares subject to unvested restricted stock units.